 Zinnias bloom profusely from early summer until the first frost.
 In very hot, humid climates, bloom production may slow down during the most muggy periods.

 The showy, fragrant flowers come in three forms:

 Zinnias are very attractive to butterflies of all kinds, especially Monarchs.
 They make excellent cut flowers.

 Light & Temperature

 In most settings, Zinnias do best in full sun.
-In areas with extremely hot, punishing sun, they may do better in light shade.
+They may do better in light shade in areas with extremely hot, punishing sun.

 But, lack of sun may cause a dearth of flowers and the tendency to develop fungal diseases such as powdery mildew.

 Zinnias are winter hardy in USDA hardiness zones 2 through 11.

 Keep Zinnia seedlings well watered.
 After the plants are established, they are quite drought tolerant.
 Treat them as you would wildflowers, watering deeply occasionally.